 On mile 91, I took a twenty-minute break, which recovered me enough for the next mile to feel less straining than the previous ten.
 Another Christian man, not even running in the race, volunteered to “guarantee [I] receive that buckle” by walking the rest of the 100 miles with me; again, God had planned his entrance then for my upcoming hardship.
 On mile 94, moving with him, I became delusional again and occasionally threw out arbitrary phrases.
 I even asked him, “Do I seem delirious?” to which he responded, “If you are asking that, that means you are.”
 On mile 95, I questioned myself, “Am I in a dream or is this really happening?”
 (On the bright side, while these symptoms lasted, the physical pain vastly escaped.)
 The pacer wanted me to complete mile 100 on my own so that I could reflect on this grueling journey, but at this point I was already out of my normal state of mind and had trouble comprehending I was on the verge of accomplishing a goal that felt like a fantasy for years.
 I envisioned breaking into tears receiving the buckle, but I did not even have the energy to cry at the buckle ceremony.
 (I was later told the race director stayed past his shift just so that he could present me with my buckle himself, which made me feel grateful beyond words.)
 Following, to test my absolute limit the Lord set before me, I covered two additional miles with a volunteer, making my total mileage 102 in 39:25:44 and me actually appreciate insomnia for once in my life.
 Throughout these two mornings, afternoons, and evenings, I felt not even a hint of injury, another visible showing of His protection considering my history with knee injuries in long-distance running.

 I divide the victory of this seemingly unconquerable adventure into three stages.
 First, despite 99% of my close ones’ initial heavy opposition, I consistently prayed, believed God was leading me to 100 miles, and eventually registered for the Jackalope Jam.
 As my pastor Adrian Boykin said, “There is no failure in trying,” and, whether successful or not, my identity as a son of Christ does not change.
-Second, I had put my body through more than I ever have, cross-training between an hour and a half and three hours almost daily, covering up to 40 miles a week in addition to training on the elliptical, indoor bike, and treadmill, swimming, and technical muscle working.
+Second, I had put my body through more than I ever have, cross-training between an hour and a half and three hours almost daily, covering up to 40 miles a week in addition to training on the elliptical, indoor bike, treadmill, and stairs, swimming, and technical muscle working.
 Even running back-to-back Friday half marathons and training in the sauna to prepare for the inevitable Texas heat at one point, I frequently felt verging on injuries but toed the line healthy.
 Third, I finally earned that buckle.
 A tremendous amount of prayers and support have come my way, all of which I felt more powerfully and realistically than ever, for my fantasy to materialize and I have countless people to thank, but I feel obligated to give one person, one of my faith mentors and mother’s best friends, in particular credit.
 The mentor told me to begin training half a year ago, that “If it is not meant to be, God will give [me] a sign.”
 Without this answer to my question, I would not have begun preparing for 100 miles and would still be thinking today, “What if?”
 Praying with her husband every day since, she even stayed up throughout my entire race of nearly 40 hours and fasted and prayed for me while tracking my performance on the live results page.
 Through my success, she and I, along with many others, have built a new powerful testimony to God’s greatness, that a person can overcome anything in Jesus and His will.
 On top of fulfilling my dream, I am truly thankful and honored to have met and befriended so many selfless and compassionate individuals, most of whom referred to me as “Nebraska(!),” lending me seats to relax, checking on my torn body, cheering me on, and giving my simple smile too much value.
 I will cherish this experience my Father coauthored with me for the rest of my life.